GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 !!! tip "The launch website"

     You can also use the launch command directly from the [nf-core launch website](https://nf-co.re/launch).
-In this case, you can configure your workflow using the wizard and then copy the outputs to your terminal or use the run id generated by the wizard.
+In this case, you can configure your pipeline using the wizard and then copy the outputs to your terminal or use the run id generated by the wizard.
 You will need to be connected to the internet to use the run id.

     ```bash
     nf-core launch --id <run_id>